LLNL/mphys-surrogate-model/results/Optuna/Box Dataset/Notes.md

-This folder has the results for Optuna trials.
+This folder has the results for Optuna trials for the box dataset.
 Each sub folder is split by model type, and contains a "true" run of the model with the parameters found in the optuna run.
 Optuna is trying to minimize the mean wasserstein distance for the entire training set.
 Current tests are with box data.